cshtdd/ruby-centos7/README.md

-# ruby-centos7
+# ruby-docker-images
-Docker image for Ruby development on Centos 7
+Docker images for Ruby development on different OS